 3. SMS charges

 The sneaky bit: Some systems charge for replies too.
-Client texts back "yes"—that's another 8p.
-Charged to you, not them.
+When a client texts back "yes" to confirm, that's another 8p charged to you, not them.

 Ask: "What's the SMS rate?
 Are replies included or charged separately?"